haskell/cabal/Cabal/doc/nix-local-build.rst

 Where are my build products?
 ----------------------------

-A major deficiency in the current implementation of new-build is that there is no programmatic way to access the location of build products.
+A major deficiency in the current implementation of v2-build is that there is no programmatic way to access the location of build products.
-The location of the build products is intended to be an internal implementation detail of new-build, but we also understand that many unimplemented features can only be reasonably worked around by accessing build products directly.
+The location of the build products is intended to be an internal implementation detail of v2-build, but we also understand that many unimplemented features can only be reasonably worked around by accessing build products directly.